WarsInReverie/WarsInReverie.github.io/content/media/faction-posters/index.md

 This artwork contains **placeholder assets**.
 These assets should not be considered canon, and are expected to be replaced in the future.
 {{< /alert >}}

-Posters that depict the four superpower nationss, or "The Four Poles," in the *Wars in Reverie* universe.
+Posters that depict the four superpower nations, or "The Four Poles," in the *Wars in Reverie* universe.

 ## Artwork Details